Woman on top: Reverse cowgirl position

-In the reverse cowgirl position, the woman straddles the man facing the man's feet in a kneeling or squatting position.
-After either she or the man has guided the penis into the woman's vagina, the woman can keep her torso upright, or she can lean forward or back to lie on the man's chest or move sideways at will.
-The man's legs can be flat on the bed or arched.
+In the reverse cowgirl position, the woman straddles the man, facing his feet while either kneeling or squatting.
+Once either she or the man has guided the penis into the woman's vagina, she can keep her torso upright, lean forward or back to rest on the man's chest, or shift sideways as desired.
+The man's legs can either lie flat on the bed or be arched.
 The woman also has control over the pace, rhythm, depth, and duration of penetration.
-By changing her position and thrusts, the woman can change the level of stimulation for the man, while simultaneously stimulating her clitoris or an area termed "the G-spot".
+By varying her position and thrusts, she can adjust the level of stimulation for the man while simultaneously stimulating her clitoris or an area known as the "G-spot."